Fawad Khan: Early life and education

-Khan was born on 29 November 1981 in Karachi, Sindh.
-He belongs to a Pashtun family but can't speak Pashto.
-His father was born in Patiala (present-day Punjab, India) whereas his mother's family was native of Lucknow (present-day Uttar Pradesh, India), who moved to Pakistan after the 1947 partition of British India.
+Khan was born on 29 November 1981 in Karachi, Sindh in an ethnic Pashtun family.
+His father was born in Patiala (present-day Punjab, India) whereas his mother's family was native of Lucknow (present-day Uttar Pradesh, India), who moved to Pakistan after the 1947 partition of India.
 When Khan was young, his father was in pharmaceutical sales, which required the family to live in Athens, Dubai, Riyadh and Manchester during the Gulf War.
 His family moved to Lahore, Punjab when he was 13.
 He has two sisters; his older sister, Aliya, is an architect and his younger sister, Sana, is a physician.
 He currently lives in Lahore.

 Khan studied at an American school, where he said he faced racial issues and was bullied because of his shy, calm, non-combative nature.
-Khan passed his A-Levels at the Lahore Grammar School, Johar Town (LGS JT), and received a bachelor's degree in software engineering from the National University of Computer and Emerging Sciences (NUCES) in Lahore.
+Khan completed his A-Levels at Lahore Grammar School, Johar Town (LGS JT), and received a bachelor's degree in software engineering from the National University of Computer and Emerging Sciences (NUCES) in Lahore.
 Because he could not find a job as a programmer, he soon began acting.
 In a Forbes India interview, Khan said that he had also failed to find a job in marketing.
-By then he could play guitar, bass and drums, and became Entity Paradigm's lead singer.
+By then, he could play guitar, bass and drums, and became Entity Paradigm's lead singer.
 Khan's first amateur performance was in the title role of a play, Spartacus.